hd-code/hd-smooth-scroll/README.md

 ## Usage

 This plugin works automatically!
-Just integrate it to your website and it will automatically scroll smoothly to a certain section if the corresponding hashtag-link was clicked.
+Just integrate it to your website and smooth scrolling will work automatically for all links, that reference an element on the page.

+*Note:* If a link references just the current page, the window will scroll to the top of the page.

+    <a href="#">To Page Top</a>